 If you grew up in an unhealthy or dysfunctional family, it has drastically and permanently altered the course of your life.
 It is absolutely vital to understand how, specifically, this affects you so that you can stand a chance to change patterns of unhealthy choices and behaviors that plague you and your adult life.

 The bottom line is that it’s important to realize that you are not crazy.
 Rather, you grew up in a crazy or “dysfunctional” family which caused you to develop essential yet unhealthy survival habits.
 You also learned how to live with “dysfunction as normal” and are not used to a life without chaos.
 To gain freedom from your past, you need to learn exactly how this has impacted you.

 Was Your Family Dysfunctional?

 A family is dysfunctional or unhealthy when one or more of the adult caregivers struggled with addiction, compulsions, codependency or bad behavior.
 These “bad behaviors” and the reactions others had to them permanently altered the way in which the family operated.
 The influence of these negative patterns invaded all aspects of the family life.

 As a child, your emotional needs were often ignored.
 You came up with ways to cope and survive.
 However, these “rules for living” are ultimately self-destructive because they are designed for living as a child in an unhealthy family and not as an adult in a normal life.

-Am I an Adult Children of a Dysfunctional Family?
+Are You an Adult Child of a Dysfunctional Family?